26leonardo/CDMO_project/README.md

 ---

 ## SMT: available versions
-The following list serves as index to know which version runs a particular model (all the cited model are described in the report).
+This is the list of the versions which are available for SMT.

 | version  | meaning / which implementation is used                                                                                                                                           |
 | --------------------- | ---------------------------------------------------------------------------------- |